Client feedback is one of your most important weapons to design a bullet-proof business strategy that scales.

 Draft your answers to these questions in detail.

-2. Document Sales Inquiries
+2. Track and Analyze Sales Inquiries Systematically

 - What are their main pain points?